 Edward knew there was much dissatisfaction with English Rule in Ireland.
 He had helped his brother fight the Sassanach in Scotland and defeat their attempts to secure that Kingdom.
 But he was also a man of ambition and pride.
 He did not want to spend his life in his brother's shadow.
-King Robert in turn did not want is ambitious sibling as a thorn in his side either.
-He steered his focus onto freeing the Gaels of Ireland from English Rule.
-If he could achieve that then he would be shot of him and would have also diverted the attentions of King Edward II of England away from Scotland and onto Ireland.
+King Robert in turn did not want his ambitious sibling as a thorn in his side either.
+He steered his brothers’ focus onto freeing the Gaels of Ireland from English Rule.
+If Edward could achieve that then he would be shot of him and would have also diverted the attentions of King Edward II of England away from Scotland and onto Ireland.

 Edward the Bruce intended from the start to rely on the Gaels of Ireland to provide support, both in men and material, to the Scots.
 In this the Scotsman met with a measure of success but as he moved south the number of Irish Chieftains ready to throw in their lot with the newcomers diminished considerably.